Mitigating the Effects of Non-Identifiability on Inference for Bayesian Neural Networks with Latent Variables: Effect of Asymptotic Bias of the BNN+LV Posterior Mode on Variational Inference

-\textbf{Empirical demonstration: local optima of ELBO violates modeling assumptions.} Figure \ref{fig:1d-qualitative} (blue column) shows the BNN+LV posterior predictive learned using BBB given a random initialization (described in \ref{sec:exp_details}) selected to have the highest validation log-likelihood over 10 random restarts.
-The figure shows that the posterior means of $z$ have memorized the data and thus violate both of the above modeling assumptions.
-As a result, the posterior predictive under-fits the function on the training data and drastically mis-estimates the noise.
-Whereas in Figure \ref{fig:1d-qualitative} we offer qualitative results, in Section \ref{sec:exp} we demonstrate that this pathology occurs on a variety of synthetic and real data sets both qualitatively and quantitatively.
+Whereas in Section \ref{sec:model} we focused on the asymptotic bias of the BNN+LV joint posterior mode, in this section we unfold the consequence of this asymptotic bias on mean-field variational inference.
+We show that because solutions returned by mean-field variational inference are in practice closer to the MAP than they are to the ground-truth parameters, they violate the assumptions made in the generative model.
+As a result, they correspond to posterior predictives that under-fit the observed data and misestimate uncertainty.

-We note that while we identify these undesirable optima, in which mean-field VI gets stuck at, as local optima, it is in fact possible for these optima to be global optima.
-That is, given that the joint posterior $p(W, Z | \mathcal{D})$ is asymptotically biased, even the best imperfect approximation of the joint posterior under the ELBO may be biased towards the undesirable posterior mode.
-This, however, we cannot prove.
+\paragraph{Mean-field VI returns posterior predictives that under-fit the data and violate generative modeling assumptions.} We follow the standard practice of: initializing the parameters of the mean-field variational family (Equation \ref{eq:mfvf}) using a random initialization (described in Appendix \ref{sec:exp_details}), maximizing the ELBO (in Equation \ref{eq:mf-elbo}), and selecting models with the highest validation log-likelihood over 10 random restarts.
+In Figure \ref{fig:1d-qualitative} (blue column), we see that traditional inference posterior predictives that under-fit the data and misestimate the noise.
+Furthermore, the figure shows that the latent variables recovered from mean-field VI exhibit strong dependence on the data (i.e. memorized the data), thereby violating our generative modeling assumptions (Section \ref{sec:assumption-violation}).
+Whereas in Figure \ref{fig:1d-qualitative} we offer qualitative results, in Section \ref{sec:exp} we demonstrate that this pathology occurs on a variety of synthetic and real data-sets both qualitatively and quantitatively.
+We next argue that traditional inference results models that under-fit the data and violate our generative modeling assumptions because, in practice, traditional inference yields posterior distributions closer to the MAP than to the ground-truth.